shavitush/shtore/README.md

 ## Missing features

-Will probably release this to the public once they're done:
+~~Will probably release this to the public once they're done:~~ sike

 - [ ] Access to items/categories via flags/overrides.
 - [ ] Config file with categories.